maandree/ponypipe/README.md

 Utility for ponifing (and deponifing) text.

-It replaces words should as ’everyone’ with ’everypony’.
+It replaces words such as ’everyone’ with ’everypony’.

 To ponify a file run: